 There it is again, this stabbing pain that drives through your body like an ice-cold lightning bolt.
 Suddenly, the horrible feeling of emptiness spreads through you.
 Your hands begin to tremble and you feel abandoned and completely helpless.
 Yet nothing has actually happened, apart from the fact that you have just been abandoned.
-But not in the sense of Separation - You just couldn't cope with the departure of a person close to you.
-Now your emotions are going crazy.
-And although your head knows that you are completely overreacting, your fear of loss has you firmly in its grip once again.
+But not in the sense of Separation - You just couldn't cope with the departure of someone close to you.
+Now your emotions crazy.
+And although your head knows that you're completely overreacting, your fear of loss has you firmly in its grip once again.

-We all know the fear of partings and the loss of loved ones, situations or things.
-Some are very afraid of losing their partner or best friend.
-Another fears for his job or his social status.
-To some extent, this is perfectly natural.
-But sometimes fears of loss get so out of hand that they virtually numb us.
+The Fear We are all familiar with the fear of saying goodbye and losing loved ones, situations or things.
+Some people are terrified of losing their partner or best friend.
+Others fear for their job or social status.
+To a certain extent, this is completely natural.
+But sometimes our fear of loss becomes so intense that it almost numbs us.
 We lose sight of reality, suffer terribly and build a protective wall around ourselves.
-Where the fear of parting comes from, how you can recognize it and how you can overcome it, you will learn in this magazine article.
+In this magazine article, you can find out where the fear of parting comes from, how you can recognize it and how you can overcome it.

 Newborns who have just come into the world cannot survive on their own.
 They are one hundred percent dependent on the love and affection of their parents.
 Without this, they would die within a short time.
 This creates an enormous dependence.